Applied Evolutionary Anthropology Lab

 Alumni

-Our research has been funded by the University of California, Santa Barbara (USA), the National Science Foundation (USA), the Cultural Evolution Society Transformation Fund (UK), the Hellman Foundation USA), the Economic and Social Research Council (UK), the Medical Research Council (UK), the Leverhulme Trust (UK), the British Academy (UK), and the Department for International Development (UK).
+Our research has been funded by the University of California, Santa Barbara (USA), the Wenner-Gren Foundation (USA), the National Science Foundation (USA), the Cultural Evolution Society Transformation Fund (UK), the Hellman Foundation USA), the Economic and Social Research Council (UK), the Medical Research Council (UK), the Leverhulme Trust (UK), the British Academy (UK), and the Department for International Development (UK).